AnnoraNg/AnnoraNg/README.md

 # 👋 Hi, I'm Annora Ng

-💡 **Aspiring Data Analyst** | Digital Marketer | Data-driven
+🎯 Digital Marketer | Aspiring Data-Driven Strategist | Marketing + Analytics

+I’m a marketing professional with experience in both B2C and B2B, skilled in running digital campaigns, crafting brand narratives, and using social platforms to drive business outcomes.
+Over time, I’ve grown increasingly interested in using data to make smarter marketing decisions.

-I'm currently in the **LSE Data Analytics Career Accelerator**, applying Python, R, SQL, and Tableau to solve real-world business problems.
+I'm currently upskilling through the **LSE Data Analytics Career Accelerator**, applying Python, R, SQL, and Tableau to solve real-world business problems.
 My academic foundation in business and hands-on experience in marketing gives me a sharp lens for translating data into actionable insights.

+---

+## 💡 What I Bring
+- Marketing-first mindset with a data-enabled approach
+- Hands-on experience with digital ads, content strategy, and campaign reporting
+- Technical grounding to connect business questions with data insights

 ---